Jill Biden says ‘it’s a little shocking’ many Republicans support Trump after indictment

 The 72-year-old first lady participated in nearly 40 campaign and fundraising events in the fall of 2022 in more than a dozen states for Democratic candidates up and down the ballot.
 She is nine years younger than the president, who turns 81 in November.

-Price reported from New York.
+Superville reported from Washington.